Hambleton, West Virginia

 Hambleton is a town in Tucker County, West Virginia, United States.
 The population was 216 at the 2020 census.

+History

 Hambleton was established in 1889, but not incorporated until 1905.
 It was named by then United States Senator Stephen B. Elkins in honor of a stockholder by this name in the West Virginia Central Railroad Company.
 The town was previously known as Hulings.

 Geography

 Hambleton is located at (39.081439, -79.645851), along the Black Fork River.

 According to the United States Census Bureau, the town has a total area of 0.16 sqmi, of which 0.12 sqmi is land and 0.04 sqmi is water.

 Climate

 The climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
 According to the Köppen Climate Classification system, Hambleton has a marine west coast climate, abbreviated "Cfb" on climate maps.